What is the campaign?

 Who is the campaign aimed at?

 Our campaign targets London borough councils and individual councillors.
-We are asking them to sign up to the ICAN Cities Appeal.
+We are asking them to sign up to the Nuclear Free London Pledge.

-We are also campaigning with mayors to join Mayors For Peace
+We are also campaigning mayors of London boroughs to join Mayors For Peace.

 What can you do?

-In the run up to the local elections on 7 May, write to your candidates.
-Ask them if they’ll sign up to the ICAN Cities Appeal if they are elected and send them the 5 reasons (see link above).
+• In the run up to the local elections on 7 May, write to your candidates.

 • Labour & Coop Party meeting moved a successful motion in support of our Nuclear Free London campaign which will now be circulated to branches across London urging support for the campaign.